shadowga/website/_docs/3/e-security.md

 ## Discord account
 Everything said above also applies to the guild and your Discord account.
 They even provide two-factor security of their own, and there's have a guide on enabling it [here](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication).
-Like forum security, it's optional for members but all admins should be using the feature.
+Similar to the forum, having this enabled is optional for members but all admins should be using the feature.
 If your Discord account is compromised, notify an Executive or the owner so we can temporarily remove your admin permissions.